U.N. urges Israeli restraint in hunt for teens, warns of violence

 Council statements must be approved unanimously.

 Israel’s U.N.
-Ambassador Ron Prosor issued a statement after the council meeting defending Israeli actions aimed at finding the missing teenagers.
+Ambassador Ron Prosor issued a statement after the council meeting defending Israeli actions.

 “Some nations behave as if Israel should roll out the welcome mat for Hamas,” he said.
 “Israel will not allow this terrorist group to trample on its citizens.
-Israelis are acting in self-defense to defend our nation from the terrorist networks that surround us.”
+Israelis are acting in self-defense.”

-The Permanent Observer for the Palestinian territories, Riyad Mansour, condemned the “massive aggression against our people in the Occupied Palestinian Territory.”
+The Palestinian observer Riyad Mansour condemned the “massive aggression against our people in the Occupied Palestinian Territory.”